Theater Trier

 Since 1995, the theatre has run a series of unknown operas, initiated by Heinz Lukas-Kindermann.
-It included world premieres such as Zemlinsky's Sarema, Die unendliche Geschichte by Siegfried Matthus, and Fausta by Heinz Heckmann, German premieres such as The Voyage by Philip Glass, and revivals of neglected repertoire such as Karl Goldmark's Merlin and Koanga by Frederick Delius.
+It included world premieres such as Sarema by Zemlinsky, Die unendliche Geschichte by Siegfried Matthus, and Fausta by Heinz Heckmann.
+It also shows German premieres such as The Voyage by Philip Glass, revivals of neglected repertoire such as Merlin by Karl Goldmark, and Koanga by Frederick Delius.

 History

 1802 to 1944

 When Trier was a Roman town, there was already theatre.
 In 1802, Napoleon visited the French-occupied city and decreed that the former Capuchin monastery was designated for the establishment of a theatre.
 From 1802 to 1944, the theatre played in the building on Fahrstraße.
 In 1908, Heinz Tietjen conducted a performance of Wagner's Der Ring des Nibelungen.
 Before the closure of the theatre ordered by the Nazis, the last performance in this building took place on 16 July 1944 with Der Rosenkavalier by Richard Strauss.
 On 23 December 1944, the theatre building in Fahrstraße was destroyed by an Allied air raid.